 The WHO is maintaining a website specific to the COVID-19 pandemic with up-to-date country and technical guidance.
 As the situation remains fluid it is critical that those managing both the national response as well as specific HCF and programs keep abreast of guidance provided by the WHO and other international best practice.
-WHO resources include technical guidance on: (i) laboratory biosafety, (ii) infection prevention and control, (iii) rights, roles and responsibilities of health workers, including key considerations for occupational safety and health, (iv) water, sanitation, hygiene and waste management, (v) quarantine of individuals, (vi) rational use of PPE, (vii) oxygen sources and distribution for COVID-19 treatment centers.
+WHO resources include technical guidance on: (i) laboratory biosafety, (ii) infection prevention and control, (iii) rights, roles and responsibilities of health workers, including key considerations for occupational safety and health, (iv) water, sanitation, hygiene and waste management, (v) quarantine of individuals, (vi) rational use of PPE, (vii) oxygen sources and distribution for COVID-19 treatment centers, (viii) vaccine readiness assessment, (ix) surveillance of adverse events following immunization1...